Israel plans to take over Gaza City to pressure Hamas. Worries rise for civilians and hostages

 Mediators try again to end the war

-The efforts for a new ceasefire have the backing of major Arab Gulf monarchies, according to officials who spoke anonymously due to the sensitivity of the discussions.
+The efforts for a new ceasefire have the backing of major Arab Gulf monarchies, according to two officials who spoke anonymously due to the sensitivity of the discussions.
 One is involved directly in the deliberations and the second was briefed on the efforts.
-The monarchies are concerned about further regional destabilization if Israel’s government proceeds with a full reoccupation of Gaza, the officials said.
+The monarchies are concerned about further regional destabilization if Israel fully reoccupies Gaza, the officials said.

 The yet-to-be finalized framework aims to address the contentious issue of what to do with Hamas’ weapons, with Israel seeking full disarmament and Hamas refusing.
 The official directly involved in the efforts said discussions are underway about “freezing arms,” which may involve Hamas retaining but not using its weapons.
 It also calls for the group to relinquish power in the strip.